B-Mags/Audio-Engineering-How-Tos/RecordingStudioUserGuide.md

 5. Move to the back plate of the Big Knob and locate the REC SRC SELECT button in the USB section.
 This button should be depressed, which will select the ½ input as the recording source within the computer's DAW. <br>

-### 2. Playback From Computer Input <br>
+### 2. Playback From Computer Input

-   a.
-Depress the USB button to allow audio from the computer to come through the studio monitors.
-(This button should be illuminated green at all times.) <br>
+1. Depress the USB button to allow audio from the computer to come through the studio monitors.
+   - This button should be illuminated green at all times.

-7. Studio Monitors <br>
+### 3. Studio Monitors

-   a.
-Depress both A and B buttons in the Monitor Select section of the board. <br>
+1. Depress both A and B buttons in the Monitor Select section of the board.
-   - The gain for each monitor is controlled by its corresponding TRIM knob located above the A and B buttons. <br>
+   - The gain for each monitor is controlled by its corresponding TRIM knob located above the A and B buttons.
-   b.
-Depress the Mono button located just below the Big Knob. <br>
+2. Depress the Mono button located just below the Big Knob.
    - This button should be illuminated green at all times. <br>
-   c.
-To mute the studio monitors, depress the Cut button located just below the big knob. <br>
+3. To mute the studio monitors, depress the Cut button located just below the big knob.
-   d.
-Optional: To drop the sound coming through the monitors by 20dB, depress the DIM button located just below the big knob.
+4. **Optional**: To drop the sound coming through the monitors by 20dB, depress the DIM button located just below the big knob.
 For our purposes, this can typically remain off. <br>

-4. Headphone Monitoring <br>
+### 4. Headphone Monitoring

-a.
-Depress the 2TR/CUE Button located just above the Phones 1 and Phones 2 knobs. <br>
+1. Depress the 2TR/CUE Button located just above the Phones 1 and Phones 2 knobs.
-   - This will allow you to monitor all signals, including the talkback microphone. <br>
+   - This will allow you to monitor all signals, including the talkback microphone.
-b.
-Blend the input and playback signals by turning the Direct Monitoring knob. <br>
+2. Blend the input and playback signals by turning the Direct Monitoring knob.
-   - IMPORTANT NOTE: Confusingly, the Direct Monitoring knob does not affect the talkback level despite both having the same “cue” label.
-Please use the Talkback Volume knob to adjust the volume of the talkback button, and, as mentioned above, ensure that the 2TR/CUE button is depressed to enable the talkback mic. <br>
+   - **IMPORTANT NOTE**: Confusingly, the Direct Monitoring knob does not affect the talkback level despite both having the same “cue” label.
+Please use the Talkback Volume knob to adjust the volume of the talkback button, and, as mentioned above, ensure that the 2TR/CUE button is depressed to enable the talkback mic.